Hannah Tamaki: Destiny New Zealand

-Vision New Zealand
+Vision NZ

 On 23 May 2019, Hannah and her husband Brian announced the launch of a new political party called "Coalition New Zealand."
 Hannah was confirmed as the leader of the new party, which she described as "a party not just for Christians but for everyone who feels frustrated with the current government."
 Tamaki identified the legalisation of marijuana, euthanasia and late-term abortion as key motivating factors that spurred her decision to launch a new party.
 In August 2019, the Electoral Commission initially declined to register the new party on the grounds that its name and logo was likely to mislead voters.
 In October 2019, the party announced a new name, Vision NZ, and a new logo, and was registered with the Electoral Commission.

 During the 2020 New Zealand general election, Vision campaigned on a mixture of socially conservative and Māori oriented policies.
 The party adopted "hard-right" views on abortion, homosexuality, and immigration.
 Tamaki opposed the construction of new mosques but backtracked on her initial policies calling for a ban on immigration and refugees.
 In addition, Tamaki advocated greater financial autonomy for Māori people, including a Māori-owned bank and Tūhoe ownership of Te Urewera.
 She also called for government funding of Destiny Church's Tu Tangata, Man Up, Legacy and Youth Nation volunteer programmes.